 These tips contribute significantly to improving your property’s energy efficiency while minimizing the likelihood of repairs.
 Your home inspector recommends applying these tips during the wintertime.

-1. Monitor basement humidity and avoid low relative humidity levels.
-Use a humidifier to maintain safe, relative humidity.
-2. Examine your attic for frost accumulation.
-Check your roof for ice dams or icicles.
-3. Vacuum your fire and smoke detectors since dust or spiderwebs can prevent them from functioning.
+1. Monitor the humidity in your basement and avoid low relative humidity levels.
+A humidifier will allow you to improve indoor air quality and contribute to the longevity of furniture and appliances.
+2. Check your attic for the accumulation of frost.
+Take care of ice dams or icicles as quickly as possible.
+3. Clean your fire and smoke detectors to prevent a malfunction.
+These components are notorious for attracting dust and spider webs.
 4. Check electrical cords, plugs, and outlets for all indoor and outdoor seasonal lights to ensure fire safety.
 If worn or the plugs or cords feel warm to the touch, replace them immediately.
-5. Clean your humidifier two or three times during the winter season.
+5. During the winter season, it is recommended to clean your humidifier two or three times.
 6. Examine windows and doors for ice accumulation or cold air leaks.
-If any problems are found, make a note to repair or replace the windows or doors in the spring.
+Please take note of any problems and take care of them when spring arrives.
 7. For more useful tips, visit Canada Mortgage and Housing Corporation.

 While you may not be thinking of requesting a property inspection today, preparing for the future can aid in getting the most from your prospects.
 By following these tips, you do more than keep your home energy-efficient and safe.
 You are also protecting its resale value.